 |School mission and unique qualities (as provided by the school):|

 The mission of UCSB is defined in the context of the unique stature of the University of California and the place of the Santa Barbara campus within this system.
 Our responsibilities include provision of high-quality education to undergraduate and graduate students, innovation through the advancement of fundamental and applied research programs, creative activities and scholarship, and provision of service to the state as well as the nation and world that we share.
 In each of these three areas, our mission is to fulfill these responsibilities with the highest possible level of excellence in a manner that emphasizes the special abilities associated with our campus through its faculty, students, facilities, and geographic location.

 When applying to University of California--Santa Barbara, it's important to note the application deadline is November 30.
-Scores for either the ACT or SAT test are due January 30.
-The application fee at University of California--Santa Barbara is $60.
-It is most selective, with an acceptance rate of 45.7 percent.
+Scores for either the ACT or SAT test are due January 31.
+The application fee at University of California--Santa Barbara is $70.
+It is more selective, with an acceptance rate of 44 percent.